Password hashing · Client-side

 File bcrypt hash

 Hash uploaded files with bcrypt using client-side computation.
-Only the first 72 bytes are hashed by the algorithm, so ensure your input fits within bcrypt's limitations.
+Salts are generated automatically for each hash, and only the first 72 bytes are hashed by the algorithm, so ensure your input fits within bcrypt's limitations.

 Upload a file